-- 1. Introduce an interim urgency ordinance imposing a 45-day moratorium on all development projects containing a new or conversion of existing drive-through waiting lane with exemption for development projects with a certain level of approval ("pipeline status") as of the date of adoption, and also direct staff to engage in a policy analysis/study to be executed in 2023 to study drive-through waiting lane impacts and demand and potential modifications to the development standards applicable to drive-through waiting lane proposals. - 2.
-Note and file this report, decline to introduce an interim ordinance, and instead direct staff to engage in a policy analysis/study to be executed in 2023 to study drive-through waiting lane impacts and demand and potential modifications to the development standards applicable to drive-through waiting lane proposals. - 3.
-Any other alternative not proposed by staff.
+- 1. Adopt one of two versions of the interim urgency ordinance imposing a 45-day moratorium on all development projects containing a new or conversion of existing drive-through waiting lane with or without exemption for development projects with a certain level of approval ("pipeline status") as of the date of adoption. - 2.
+Decline to adopt either version of the urgency ordinance. - 3.
+Choose any other alternative not proposed by staff.